masa16/pwrake/README.md

   * Pwrake automatically connects to remote hosts using SSH.
 You do not need to start a daemon.
   * Remote host names and the number of cores to use are provided in a hostfile.
 * [Gfarm file system](http://sourceforge.net/projects/gfarm/) utilizes storage of compute nodes.
 It provides the high-performance parallel I/O.
-  * Parallel I/O access to local stroage of compute nodes enables scalable increase in the I/O performance.
+  * Parallel I/O access to local storage of compute nodes enables scalable increase in the I/O performance.
   * Gfarm schedules a compute node to store an output file, to local storage.
   * Pwrake schedules a compute node to execute a task, to a node where input files are stored.
   * Other supports for Gfarm: Automatic mount of the Gfarm file system, etc.

 ## Installation

+Install with RubyGems:

+    $ gem install pwrake

-Download source tgz/zip and expand, cd to subdirectory and install:
+Or download source tgz/zip and expand, cd to subdirectory and install:

     $ ruby setup.rb

-Or, gem install:

-    $ gem install pwrake
+In the latter case, you need install [Parallel](https://github.com/grosser/parallel) manually.
+It is required by Pwrake for processor count.

 ## Usage